Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### Rainbow Suit (one of each)

 * A rainbow suit is added as a 6th suit.
-* All color clues will "touch" the rainbow suit.
 * There is only one of each rainbow card in the deck, which means that every rainbow card is "critical".

 ### Rainbow & Black Suits (one of each)

 * The purple suit is replaced with a black suit.
-* It works similar to the other suits in that you can clue black cards with black clues.
-* There is only one of each black card in the deck, which means that every black card is "critical".
 * A rainbow suit is added as a 6th suit.
-* All color clues will "touch" the rainbow suit.
-* There is only one of each rainbow card in the deck, which means that every rainbow card is "critical".
+* There is only one of each black and rainbow cards in the deck, which means that every black and rainbow card is "critical".

 ### White Suit

 * An white suit is added as a 6th suit.
-* No color clues touch the white suit.

 ### Rainbow Suit & Multi-fives

 * The purple suit is replaced with a rainbow suit.
-* All color clues will "touch" the rainbow suit.
 * Furthermore, all rank clues will touch 5's of any suit.

 ### Four Suits